RUF Spring Break Mission Trip: Malaysia

 Emily Harper, RUF student at Colorado State University | April 02, 2019

 I am a first year studying social work and Spanish and a part of our RUF at Colorado State University.
 I recently went on a spring break trip to Malaysia with our campus minister, Mike Wenzler, and 7 other people from RUF.
-During our 6-day stay we met with various members of MTW’s Asian Crescent team, which is centered in Malaysia.
+During our 6-day stay we met with various members of MTW’s Asian Crescent team.
 The focus of our time was spent running an English camp at a local school for refugees ranging in age from 7-13.
 We also enjoyed spending time with local college students and were able to join them for their weekly large-group meeting.
 Some other highlights of the trip included worshipping at the local church, going to a girl’s bible study led by missionaries, and participating in a Christian/Muslim debate led by an Iranian.
 The Iranian man grew up in a devout Muslim home and converted to Christianity after reading a portion of the Sermon on the Mount in a local newspaper.
 His testimony combined with this experience was truly powerful.
 We also visited a local mosque and had the privilege of eating dinner in a Rohingya home.

 During our meetings with the MTW team we learned about how the missionaries work with local pastors and the local national church to plant churches.
 They addressed the diverse religious backgrounds of Malaysia, including Malay Muslims, Chinese Buddhists, and Indian Hindus.
 They even described the legal risk associated with Malay who convert to Christianity.
 Malaysia is one of the few countries in the world, if not the only, where a person’s race determines their religion.
 We were able to ask an MTW pastor about Islam and how it manifests itself in Malaysian culture, specifically related to gender equality.
 Another member of the MTW team who has his master’s degree in the Rohingya people (Rohingya are refugees from Myanmar who have virtually no human rights) gave us a history lesson on how the Rohingya became the most persecuted minority in the world.